-If you’re looking for a refreshing summer sipper, this calendula herbal tea recipe is for you.
+If you’re looking for a refreshing summer sipper, this calendula herbal tea recipe could be for you.
 It is light, floral, and slightly fruity.
-Not to mention packed with health benefits from the addition of calendula.

 Calendula is a member of the Marigold family, and it’s hard to mistake its bright orange petals.
-It is commonly found in floral arrangements, but when it’s made into a tea, it brings a lot more to the table than just its looks. *Never consume calendula unless you’re absolutely certain of what it is, always buy from a trusted source*
+It is commonly found in floral arrangements, but when it’s made into a tea, it reportedly brings a lot more to the table than just its looks. *Never consume calendula unless you’re absolutely certain of what it is, always buy from a trusted source*

 What You’ll Need

 - 7 TBSP White tea

 - 1 TBSP Sweet orange peel

 How to Make

 - Thoroughly blend all of the ingredients

 - Measure out 1 teaspoon per cup of water

 - Pour the water over the tea and let steep for 5 minutes